 You may be surprised how many victims of car accidents choose not to file a lawsuit against the other party just because both parties are insured.
 But why?
-“After all, just because the other party carries insurance it does not necessarily mean that you will be fairly compensated for your injuries and damages, or even compensated at all,” says our car accident lawyer Los Angeles CA at Law Offices of Howard Craig Kornberg.
+“After all, just because the other party carries insurance it does not necessarily mean that you will be fairly compensated for your injuries and damages, or even compensated at all,” says our car accident lawyer in Los Angeles CA at Law Offices of Howard Craig Kornberg.

-Do keep in mind that your personal injury claim could be denied by the insurer any second.
+Do keep in mind that your personal injury claim could be denied by the insurer at any second.
 Even if it is not denied, insurance companies have a reputation for paying out as little as possible.
-Please, do not forget that insurance companies are a “business” (no matter how they call themselves), and they make money by devaluing and denying claims.
+Please, do not forget that insurance companies are a “business” (no matter what they call themselves), and they make money by devaluing and denying claims.

 If you think there is no point in filing a lawsuit if both drivers have insurance, think again.
 This is a wrong approach if one of the drivers was clearly at-fault, while the other driver wants to be compensated for his or her damages and losses in the accident.

 By filing a lawsuit against the other driver, you can ensure that you are getting the amount of money that you truly deserve because you will be working with an experienced car accident attorney in Los Angeles or elsewhere in California, who, for his/her part, will determine the full value of your damages.

 Many of those who think there is no point in filing a lawsuit when both parties have insurance often jump into accepting the first settlement offer offered by their or the other party’s insurance company.

 Unless you have assessed the full value of your damages with the help of a skilled personal injury lawyer, do not rush into accepting just any settlement offer, because more often than not, these offers are low-ball settlement offers that do not represent the full value of your damages.